 Arizona's three major wine-growing regions—Sonoita, Willcox and the Verde Valley—produce some pretty incredible wines, most of which you can sample in tasting rooms at the state's 30-plus wineries.
-No matter how much you enjoy the pours, though, all that swirling, sniffing and sipping may get a little repetitive, so make your next tasting stand out with one of these enjoyable wine experiences.
+But no matter how much you enjoy the pours, all that swirling, sniffing and sipping may get a little repetitive.

-The Great Crush Festival, held every September in Sonoita at Arizona Hops and Vines, also offers tours, wine tastings and live music as well as a petting zoo and homemade sodas for kids.
+In the fall, The Great Crush Festival, held every September at Arizona Hops and Vines (also in Sonoita) offers tours, wine tastings and live music, as well as a petting zoo and homemade sodas for kids.
 Parents can check their kids in at the teen-supervised Sober Shack while they wait in line for the opportunity to stomp grapes in a barrel.

 Along the way, watch for bald eagles and great blue herons soaring overhead, mule deer along the shore and beavers building dams.
-You'll put in near a gravel path that leads to Alcantara Vineyards.
-Once there, use your $20 credit to sample wines or purchase a cheese or antipasto platter.
+You'll put in near a gravel path that leads to Alcantara Vineyards where you are given a $20 credit to sample wines or purchase a cheese and antipasto platter.

 You don't have to exert yourself to add some fun to the tasting experience.
 Page Springs Cellars, on the Verde Valley Wine Trail, encourages you to relax with a massage in the vineyard before sampling its wines.

-Several massages are offered in the vineyard year-round, depending on the weather, but for the ultimate winery outing, opt for the couple's premium package that begins with a behind-the-scenes tour of the winery – complete with tastings—before a relaxing 60-minute massage session.
+Several massages are offered in the vineyard year-round, depending on the weather, but for the ultimate winery outing, opt for the couple's premium package that begins with a behind-the-scenes tour of the winery completed with tastings—before a relaxing 60-minute massage session.
 Afterward, you'll be treated to an artisanal stone-fired pizza, a seasonal salad and your choice of one of four wines.
 End the day with another glass of wine sipped on the deck or creekside.

 Page Springs Cellars also offers yoga and hoop-dancing classes seasonally in the vineyard.